Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/what-the-current-evidence-base-shows/essay.md

 - claims that dated institutional floors prove present-tense activity everywhere they once documented
 - claims that SignWriting's adoption has already been systematically compared against all alternative systems

-That discipline strengthens the evidence lane rather than weakening it.
+That discipline strengthens the evidence series rather than weakening it.

 It lets the strongest claims stand on firmer ground.

 ## Why this matters for the rest of the platform

-This synthesis matters because every other lane depends on it.
+This synthesis matters because every other series depends on it.

-- `Sutton SignWriting Foundations` should not sound purely theoretical.
+- *Sutton SignWriting Foundations* should not sound purely theoretical.
-- `Sutton SignWriting Language and Literacy Research` should not sound like a research program in search of users.
+- *Sutton SignWriting Language and Literacy Research* should not sound like a research program in search of users.
-- `Sutton SignWriting Infrastructure and Program` should not sound like support for a hypothetical system.
+- *Sutton SignWriting Infrastructure and Program* should not sound like stewardship planning for a hypothetical system.

-The evidence lane is what keeps the rest of the platform honest.
+The evidence series is what keeps the rest of the platform honest.

 It says:

 - what is already real
-- what is strongest now
+- where the evidence is strongest
 - what still needs better documentation

-That is exactly what an empirical lane should do.
+That is exactly what an empirical series should do.

 ## Go Next

-- `Sutton SignWriting Evidence and Adoption: Brazil as the Empirical Center of SignWriting` for the strongest documented empirical center
+- *Brazil as the Empirical Center of SignWriting* for the strongest documented empirical center
-- `Sutton SignWriting Evidence and Adoption: South Korea as a Current Institutional Proof Point` for one of the clearest current institutional evidence points
+- *South Korea as a Current Institutional Proof Point* for one of the clearest current institutional evidence points
-- `Sutton SignWriting Evidence and Adoption: Evidence Boundaries and Adoption Limits` for the evidence limits, adoption limits, and negative-case documentation agenda
+- *Evidence Boundaries and Adoption Limits* for the evidence limits, adoption limits, and negative-case documentation agenda

-After completing this evidence series, `Sutton SignWriting Infrastructure and Program: Executive Brief` carries the support-facing consequence of the evidence base.
+After completing this evidence series, *Sutton SignWriting Infrastructure and Program: Executive Brief* carries the stewardship consequence of the evidence base.

 ## Selected sources